shipyardapp/Shipyard-Documentation/docs/blueprint-library/microsoft-sql-server.md

 ### Overview

 In order to get started with the Microsoft SQL Server Blueprints, a database user is required.
+You can use an existing user with their credentials or create a new user using the steps below.

 ### Steps